 Research Team

-Meet the team behind GEA-POL, a group of researchers combining expertise in political science, sociology, and computational methods to understand how gender equality and social attitudes shape political participation across Europe.
+Meet the team behind the project — a group of researchers combining expertise in political science, sociology, and computational methods to understand how gender equality and social attitudes shape political participation across Europe.

 Dr. Olga Lavrinenko